anya0402/Project3-CUDA-Path-Tracer/README.md

 <img src="img/mario_obj.png" width="400"/> <img src="img/dragon_obj.png" width="400"/>

 ### Texture Mapping, Bump Mapping, and Procedural Texturing
 To make my 3D models more realistic, I implemented the ability to add textures and bump maps.
 This process involves taking a 2D texture image or bump map image and applying it to the 3D model using UVs calculated from the OBJ file information.
 I also used the [CUDA Texture Object API](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#texture-object-api) to perform some of the calculations needed.
 A texture image provides a color to sample from, to light the rays accordingly.
 A bump map makes the 3D model look more realistic and simulates small irregularities in the texture, by editing the surface normals during the shading process.
 I also made it possible to add procedural textures to a mesh.
 To test this out, I created a simple procedural texture which simulates a checkerboard pattern, given two colors and a scaling for the size of the squares.
 The final mapping of these three textures is done in the shading kernel, as each ray and its corresponding calculations are able to be run in parallel on the GPU.
 If implemented on the CPU without the parallelization, it would most certainly slow down the process.
-Texturing in general does cause a small slowdown, as each intersesction needs to sample from the different texture images.
+Texturing in general does cause a small slowdown, as each intersection needs to sample from the different texture images.
 As mentioned above, in the future I would try to make a separate texturing kernel to avoid branch divergence.

 |Texture File Only (Avg.
 FPS: 25.9) | Texture and Bump (Avg.
 FPS: 24.6) | Procedural Texture (Avg.
 FPS: 26.2)|
 |------------------------|------------------------|------------------------|